-As the GLMM, the GEE-approach can easily deal with a wide range of outcome types like binary, categorical, count, or interval data.
-Unlike the constrained GLMM with a random intercept though, the correlation of outcomes within a dyad is not restricted to be positive.
+comes within a dyad is not restricted to be positive.
 The GEE-approach does not make full distributional assumptions (only the mean-variance relationship), and no likelihood-based methods as in the GLMM can be used for testing actor and partner effects for example.
 Instead, parameter testing can be based on Wald statistics constructed with the asymptotic normality of the estimators together with their estimated covariance matrix.
-A criticism often made is that the sandwich variance estimate of GEE may underestimate the variability in the parameter estimates when the number of clusters (dyads in this particular case) is small (McCaffrey & Bell, 2006), resulting in tests that have greater than nominal type 1 error rates.
-Rotnitzky and Jewell (1990) describe an alternative procedure for testing effects of predictors, the so-called 'score test'.
-The test statistic for this score test is based on the generalized estimating 'scorelike' equations that are solved to produce parameter estimates for the GEE model.
-Finally, while GLMMs explicitly specify the correlation, the 'unstructured' working correlation (as suggested in step 2) in the GEE-approach is only a device to support estimation of the regression parameters, and no standard errors are given along these working correlations.
-The resulting correlations should therefore only be interpreted informally (Molenberghs & Verbeke, 2005).
+A criticism often made is that the sandwich variance estimate of GEE may underestimate the variability in the parameter estimates when the number of clusters (dyads in this particular case) is small (McCaffrey & Bell, 2006), resulting in tests that have greater than nominal type 1 error rates (i.e., too liberal tests).
+Rotnitzky and Jewell (1990) describe an alternative procedure for testing effects of predictors, the so-called score test.
+The test statistic for this score test is based on the generalized estimating 'score-like' equations 10 that are solved to produce parameter estimates for the GEE model.
+Finally we note here that, while GLMMs explicitly specify the correlation, the unstructured working correlation (as suggested in step 2) in the GEE-approach is only a device to support estimation of the regression parameters, and no standard errors are given along these working correlations.
+The resulting correlations should therefore only be interpreted informally (Molenberghs & Verbeke, 2005)11.